-Action No. Management response Priority 4.2 Fire management 4.2.1 Implement the fire management strategy for each park, including maintaining boundary breaks and water points, suppressing unplanned fires, rehabilitating areas disturbed by fire suppression operations to minimise soil erosion, and undertaking appropriate hazard reduction and ecological burns.
+Action number Management response Priority 4.2.1 Implement the fire management strategy for each park, including maintaining boundary breaks and water points, suppressing unplanned fires, rehabilitating areas disturbed by fire suppression operations to minimise soil erosion, and undertaking appropriate hazard reduction and ecological burns.
 Update the strategies as required.
 Ongoing 4.2.2 Participate in the Narrabri-Moree Bush Fire Management Committee and maintain cooperative arrangements with local Rural Fire Service brigades and fire control officers, other fire authorities and surrounding landowners in regard to fuel management and fire suppression.
 Ongoing 4.2.3 Manage the parks to protect biodiversity in accordance with the identified fire regimes and thresholds in the fire management strategies.
 This includes, where possible, excluding fire from bulloak thickets and spiny peppercress, Carbeen Open Forest EEC, belah - poplar box forest containing Brigalow EEC vegetation, and riparian areas.
 Ongoing 4.2.4 Rehabilitate areas disturbed by fire suppression operations as soon as practical after the fire.
-Medium 4.3 Clim ate change 4.3.1 Continue existing fire, pest, and weed programs to increase the ability of the parks to cope with future disturbances, including climate change.
-Ongoing 4.4 Isola tion and fragmentation 4.4.1 Encourage neighbouring landholders to maintain and enhance the integrity of native vegetation on land in the vicinity of the parks to improve the connectivity of wildlife habitat across the landscape.
-Low 5.1 NPW S management facilities and operations 5.1.1 Monitor the condition of the road and trail network and mitigate erosion as required.
+Medium 4.3 Clima ate change 4.3.1 Continue existing fire, pest and weed programs to increase the ability of the parks to cope with future disturbances, including climate change.
+Ongoing 4.4 Isolat tion and fragmentation 4.4.1 Encourage neighbouring landholders to maintain and enhance the integrity of native vegetation on land in the vicinity of the parks to improve the connectivity of wildlife habitat across the landscape.
+Low 5.1 NPW S management facilities and operations 5.1.1 Implement the access strategies relevant for the parks Ongoing 5.1.2 Monitor the condition of the road and trail network and mitigate erosion as required.
 Maintain all roads as shown on Figure 1 to the standard required in the fire management strategies for the parks.
-Ongoing 5.1.2 Maintain water points in accordance with the fire management strategies for the parks subject to the outcomes of a review of ground tanks (see 4.1.5).
-Medium 5.1.3 Monitor the potential for erosion of former quarries in Killarney State Conservation Area and implement mitigation measures where necessary.
+Ongoing 5.1.3 Maintain water points in accordance with the fire management strategies for the parks, subject to the outcomes of a review of ground tanks (see 4.1.5).
+Medium 5.1.4 Monitor the potential for erosion of former quarries in Killarney State Conservation Area and implement mitigation measures where necessary.
 Low 5.2 Non- NPWS uses 5.2.1 Seek to have land in travelling stock reserves (if no longer required) added to the parks where it would be beneficial to park values.
-Medium 5.2.2 Maintain fences, gates and appropriate signage along travelling stock routes, and liaise with adjoining landholders to encourage the construction and maintenance of effective boundary fences to exclude stock from the parks.
+Medium 5.2.2 Maintain fences, gates and appropriate signage along travelling stock reserves, and liaise with adjoining landholders to encourage the construction and maintenance of effective boundary fences to exclude stock from the parks.
 If necessary, and subject to available resources, enter into boundary fencing agreements in accordance with NPWS policy.
-Ongoing 5.2.3 Liaise with park neighbours to rectify boundary fence encroachments in accordance with NPWS policy.
-Give priority to encroachments which involve significant vegetation such as threatened ecological communities and other sensitive conservation values.
-Ongoing 5.2.4 Ensure applications for mining and exploration in Killarney and Bobbiwaa state conservation areas are subject to environmental impact assessment before decisions are made about approval.
-Ongoing
+Ongoing 5.2.3 Where practicable, boundary fence encroachments will be rectified in accordance with NPWS policy.
+Prior to rectification of these encroachments, liaison with park neighbours and feasibility assessments will be undertaken.
+Priority will be given to encroachments Ongoing